mynodebtc/mynode/README.md

 4. Run 'make start_file_server'
     * This will run a local HTTP server so your device can download files
 5. On your device, run 'sudo mynode-local-upgrade [dev pc ip address]'
-    * This will download the locally generated relate and install it on your device
+    * This will download your locally generated artifact and install it on your device
 6. Test your changes!
 7. Submit Pull Request to share your updates!